2. How to promote positive menstrual health in schools

-Schools have an important role to play in promoting a positive culture around menstrual health, facilitating safe use of sanitary items by students and supporting the initiative among the school community.
+Schools have an important role to play in promoting a positive culture around menstrual health, facilitating the safe use of period products by students and supporting the initiative among the school community.
 There are several strategies and actions that schools can undertake to do this:

 Strategy 1: Implement the Personal Hygiene policy in your school community

-Strategy 2: Schools must provide information to students on the safe use of sanitary items
+Strategy 2: Schools must provide information to students on the safe use of period products

-Action: Provide accurate and age appropriate education on the Free Sanitary Pads and Tampons in all Government Schools initiative
+Action: Provide accurate and age appropriate education on the Free Period Products in all Government Schools Initiative

-A Teacher’s Guide along with 3 student facing PowerPoint presentations have been designed for teachers to have a conversation with students regarding the Free Sanitary Pads and Tampons in all Government Schools initiative:
+A teacher’s guide along with 3 student facing PowerPoint presentations have been designed for teachers to have a conversation with students regarding the Free Period Products in all Government Schools Initiative:

 The teacher conversation guides contain age appropriate information on: